Illinois Court Records

 How do I Obtain Illinois Court Transcripts?

-Members of the public can obtain copies of court transcripts for cases filed at the circuit court by placing an order with the official court reporter(s) tasked with covering the proceedings.
+Members of the public may be able to obtain copies of court transcripts for cases filed at the circuit court by placing an order with the official court reporter(s) tasked with covering the proceedings.
 Depending on the court, orders may be placed in person over the phone, or online.
 Requesters can find the right reporter by contacting the court reporter supervisor.
 Submitted requests will be expected to include relevant information that can facilitate the search, such as:

 Request forms may also require a return address, the name of the ordering party as well as the requester’s contact details.
 Most court reporters require that payment be made before a request is processed.